calm your mind.

 the eight limbs of yoga

 Ashtanga is a healing method of yoga.
 The practice invites you to connect to your breath, letting your movements follow your breathing.
-It has a sequence of yoga postures with variations for all levels.
+The sequence of postures has variations for all levels.
 It’s best learned one-to-one, step by step (Mysore style).
-Gradually, your practice is memorized to give you a mindful, moving meditation experience.
+Gradually, you memorize your practice for a mindful, moving meditation experience.
 Ready to add a practice to your life that makes you feel strong, steady, and inspired?
-Let’s Begin!

 Breath